|Value||Eligibility||Open date||Close date|

 d.
 Deferral of the Scholarship is not permitted.

 e.
-Transfer of the Scholarship, within the same faculty, may be permitted with the written approval of the Dean.
+Transfer of the Scholarship, within the same faculty, may be permitted with the written approval of the Head of School and Dean.

 f.
 The Scholarship will be offered subject to the availability of funds.